fossnik/React-WebApp-Finance/README.md

 - Enforcing RSA-key authentication regime for SSH access.
 - Disable and remove unnecessary daemons and services that listen actively on net ports.
 - Configure iptables or other firewall tolerate only a narrow range of essential net traffic.
-- Use fail2ban or another intrusion prevention system to neutralize attackers after repeated failed attempts at login.
+- Use fail2ban to lock out attackers after repeated failed attempts at login.
 - ALWAYS keep software up to date with the latest security patches.

+### Domain Name Registration
+I registered the domain name yzfinance.org through the DNS registration service at [1and1.com](http://www.1and1.com) Considerations were the cheap availability of a `.org` TLD for only $3.99, and that the 1&1 service allows for using Linode's own DNS Name Servers.